MasTec (NYSE:MTZ) Releases FY 2021 Earnings Guidance

-A number of research analysts recently commented on MTZ shares.
-Cowen lowered their price target on shares of MasTec from $120.00 to $115.00 and set an outperform rating for the company in a report on Tuesday, August 10th.
-The Goldman Sachs Group initiated coverage on shares of MasTec in a research report on Friday, September 17th.
-They set a buy rating and a $120.00 target price on the stock.
-Finally, Citigroup lifted their price objective on shares of MasTec from $114.00 to $126.00 and gave the company a buy rating in a report on Thursday, October 21st.
-One investment analyst has rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has an average rating of Buy and a consensus price target of $116.82.
+Several analysts recently issued reports on the company.
+The Goldman Sachs Group assumed coverage on MasTec in a report on Friday, September 17th.
+They issued a buy rating and a $120.00 price target on the stock.
+Citigroup lifted their target price on MasTec from $114.00 to $126.00 and gave the company a buy rating in a research note on Thursday, October 21st.
+Finally, Cowen cut their target price on MasTec from $120.00 to $115.00 and set an outperform rating on the stock in a research note on Tuesday, August 10th.
+One investment analyst has rated the stock with a hold rating and ten have assigned a buy rating to the company.
+According to data from MarketBeat, the company has a consensus rating of Buy and a consensus target price of $116.82.

-A hedge fund recently raised its stake in MasTec stock.
-LPL Financial LLC raised its holdings in shares of MasTec, Inc. (NYSE:MTZ) by 2.9% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 9,517 shares of the construction company’s stock after purchasing an additional 266 shares during the period.
-LPL Financial LLC’s holdings in MasTec were worth $821,000 as of its most recent SEC filing.
-71.98% of the stock is currently owned by hedge funds and other institutional investors.
+An institutional investor recently raised its position in MasTec stock.
+LPL Financial LLC grew its position in shares of MasTec, Inc. (NYSE:MTZ) by 2.9% during the 3rd quarter, according to the company in its most recent filing with the SEC.
+The firm owned 9,517 shares of the construction company’s stock after purchasing an additional 266 shares during the quarter.
+LPL Financial LLC’s holdings in MasTec were worth $821,000 as of its most recent filing with the SEC.
+Hedge funds and other institutional investors own 71.98% of the company’s stock.

 MasTec Company Profile